VZ Q1 2026 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• AI Integration: The company is implementing AI across various operations to improve efficiency and customer satisfaction, with significant early results in customer service metrics.
+• AI Integration: The company is actively deploying AI to improve operational efficiency and customer satisfaction, with early results showing substantial improvements in customer service metrics.